github/game-off-2012/game-description.md

         * They are very dangerous!

 ## Objectives
-You need to complete each level with only yourself & the cloning machine in tact in order to move on to the next level.
+You need to complete each level with only yourself & the cloning machine intact in order to move on to the next level.

 ## Equipment
 You have 3 items at your disposal: a mind-controlling tuning-fork, a cloning machine, and Ned the Janitor himself.
 You will need to send Ned the Janitor to collect resources, find objects, and help solve puzzles.
-Unfortunately, while you can potentially create many Ned the Janitors, the tuning fork will only controll so many before their Hive-Mind(tm) takes over and they start acting on their own.
+Unfortunately, while you can potentially create many Ned the Janitors, the tuning fork will only control so many before their Hive-Mind(tm) takes over and they start acting on their own.
 Which may end up in them either walking off, or deciding you are a horrible master and must now die a horrible and hideous death.

 ### Okay, really, what is this?